Tour Naturalist - Les Stegenga

 Les stegengaOur Polar Bear Tour Naturalist - Les Stegenga

 Les began his career in wildlife biology after graduating from Trent University with a BSc. in 1979.
-His first job took him to Churchill, Manitoba working as a polar bear researcher.
-During his time there he witnessed the beginnings of polar bear tourism and the start of a new understanding in how we view this iconic creature.
+His first job took him to Churchill, Manitoba, as a polar bear researcher.
+During his time there, he witnessed the beginnings of polar bear tourism and the start of a new understanding of how we view this iconic creature.

-Les moved from the Arctic to western Canada where for 8 years he researched the impact of oil and gas exploration on grizzly bear behavior, plus fieldwork on seasonal feeding patterns among black bears in the eastern slopes of the Rockies.
-His work also included studies on moose, bighorn sheep and cougars.
+Les moved from the Arctic to western Canada, where he worked for 8 years researching the impact of oil and gas exploration on grizzly bear behaviour.
+He also conducted fieldwork on seasonal feeding patterns among black bears on the eastern slopes of the Rockies.
+His work also included studies on moose, bighorn sheep, and cougars.

-For the past 15 years Les has been thrilled to be part of Classic Canadian Tours’ trips to view the annual polar bear migration.
-In 2014 he began hosting trips for Classic Canadian Tours to B.C.’s Khutzeymateen Nature Reserve to see Grizzly bears and to Churchill for summertime viewing of beluga whales.
+For the past 15 years, Les has been thrilled to participate in Classic Canadian Tours' trips to view the annual polar bear migration.
+In 2014, he began hosting trips for Classic Canadian Tours to British Columbia's Khutzeymateen Nature Reserve to see Grizzly bears and to Churchill for summertime viewing of beluga whales.